Explanation: MCP

 Organization

-Each system contains one or more documentation sources.
-These documentation sources are associated with a single group of documentation that is extracted together.
-For example, the documentation sources for a system could include 1) the development oriented documentation checked into the repository alongside the code (README and other markdown files), 2) operations oriented documentation stored in an internal wiki, 3) customer focused documentation stored on a website, etc…
+Hyaline extracts and stores documentation organized by documentation sources.
+For example, the documentation sources could include 1) the development oriented documentation checked into the repository alongside the code (README and other markdown files), 2) operations oriented documentation stored in an internal wiki, 3) customer focused documentation stored on a website, etc…

 Inside each documentation source is a set of documents.
 A document is either a single markdown file or html page that was discovered and saved during the extraction process.
 Additionally, Hyaline parses each document and extracts the section hierarchy, meaning that Hyaline can reference not just a specific document but also specific sections within the document.